r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 ...as long as you know what it is you have to do, you still have a chance.
 So I'm not giving up.

 **Rider:**
 Hell, not knowing when to give up is the best weapon I've got!
-So come on, {(M) boy /(F) lady}!
+So come on, [♂ boy /♀ lady]!
 Time to hold our ground!

 **--BATTLE--**